cmsmart/tech-notes/rails/image_uploading_shrine.md

 ### IMPORTANT
 * Add keys to .env file and add .env to .gitignore

-* Add public/uploads to .gitignore
+* Also can add public/uploads to .gitignore

 ### Create a new file in your model folder.
 * call it image_uploader.rb